-• Provisional Merit List: DTE Rajasthan is expected to release the Rajasthan Polytechnic 2026 provisional merit list in the 2nd to 3rd week of July 2026.
-In 2025, the provisional merit list was released on July 14, 2025 — this is the closest reference point for this year’s expected date.
+• Merit List: The Rajasthan Polytechnic 2026 provisional merit list is expected in the 2nd week of July 2026.
+Last year (2025), the provisional merit list was released on July 14, 2025 — that is the closest reference date available.

 Particulars Details